Child/Family Development Fundamentals

 - When they graduate, many of our students have already received job offers because of their internships.

-Family and Consumer Sciences Student Organizations
+Child and Family Development Student Organizations

 Interact with other students and professionals in the field through organizations such as: